Notable People

 The Pulitzer biography of Cohen is concise but useful.
 It places his birth in Atlantic City in 1980, lists the sequence of major books from Cadenza for the Schneidermann Violin Concerto through Witz, Book of Numbers, Moving Kings, and his nonfiction collection Attention, and notes two markers of literary consecration before the Pulitzer: the 2013 Matanel Prize for Jewish Writers and his selection as one of Granta's Best Young American Novelists in 2017.

-That list matters because it shows that The Netanyahus was not a sudden miracle.
+That list matters because it shows that The Netanyahus had long preparation behind it.

 Cohen had already spent years building a reputation for books that were difficult, ambitious, funny, argumentative, and unusually attentive to Jewishness without being content to stay inside heritage piety.
 He wanted maximal range.
 Even when he wrote about technology, American violence, or media distraction, there was usually some argument underneath about assimilation, translation, inheritance, and power.